giacomo270197/giacomo270197.github.io/assets/panda/docs/core.md

 `string`
 Represent an ASCII string, each character is byte-sized.
-It is created as a stack string by pushing the conent in revese to the stack.
+It is created as a stack string by pushing the content in reverse to the stack.
 NULL-terminated.

 Example: `string variable = "Hello World";`

 `array int`
-A constant sized array of `int` values.
+A constant-sized array of `int` values.
 It is also created by pushing the content to the stack in reverse.
 The array can be created both with initialized and uninitialized values.

 Example: `array variable = int{1, 2, 3, 4};` or `array variable int[4];`

 `array byte`
-A constant sized array of byte values.
-Similar to strings, but allows to use non-printable charachters.
-This can also be used to create C style structs.
+A constant-sized array of byte values.
+Similar to strings, but allows using non-printable characters.
+This can also be used to create C-style structs.
 The array can be created both with initialized and uninitialized values.

 Example: `array variable = byte{1, 2, 3, 4};` or `array variable byte[4];`

 <br/>

 The data types available give direct control over pointer-sized and byte values.
-In order to modify WORD values (and DWORD values in 64 bits) specific rotation and shifting operators are provided. `string` and `array` types can be index into with the usual `[index]` format.
+In order to modify WORD values (and DWORD values in 64 bits) specific rotation and shifting operators are provided. `string` and `array` types can be indexed into with the usual `[index]` format.

 <br>